fastrgv/RufasCube/README.md

 As indicated on screen, (h) will toggle a help screen.

 Works on Macs running OS-X and PCs running Windows or GNU/Linux.
+New linux binary now runs on many linux distros!
 Note that both 32 and 64 bit builds for Windows are delivered.